 If you love fantastic interiors then check out the New Hotel.
 And this Athens boutique hotel has a spa complete with hammam, jacuzzi, and treatment room.
 Even the standard rooms are large at 20 to 23 square metres and they have a pillow menu.

-Days 3 & 4 in Santorini
+Greece 10 Day Itinerary: Days 3 & 4 in Santorini

 Now it’s time to head off to the Greek islands to get a little more sun, sand and beautiful sights.
 These stunning islands are world-renowned as a dreamy destination.
 Getting to Santorini is easy, so we’ll start there.
+And you can opt to stay at a luxury vacation rental on Santorini.

 Santorini is one of the most picturesque places in the world.
 The white buildings are set off perfectly by the deep blue Aegean sea below them.